dylanuecker/arch/README.md

 Finally using nvidia drivers with PRIME for hybrid graphics.
 Use the two scripts in here to enable and disable the GTX 1050 ti mobile.

+Remember to:
-Remember to symlink the package list hook and the issue unit
+- symlink the package list hook
+- symlink the issue unit and enable it